rshipp/geodigger/index.md

 # Introduction

 The goal of this project is to develop a tool that collects publicly available location information from social network services, such as Twitter and Foursquare.
 These social network services allow users to tag posts with their current location.
-By listening to the public streams of data that these services provide, we can build a database of location information that can then be used to conduct human mobility studies.
+By listening to the public streams of data that these services provide, it is possible to build a database of location information, an invaluable data that can then be used human mobility research.

 In order to develop a tool that would let researchers easily create datasets of location information, several existing technologies had to be researched and put to use.